didiersmith/marys-maidens/chapters/the-floor.md

 Tyler flushed.
 "Security cameras," he said.
 "Facial recognition software."

-The prick nodded and moved on, striding into the nursery floor.
+The prick nodded.
+"Regulations are written in blood."
+He moved on, striding onto the nursery floor.
 Thank God he didn't notice Tyler's embarrassment.
 It wasn't a total lie - the security cameras really did have facial recognition software.
 Of course, the employees had thrown a shit fit when he'd installed it a decade ago.
 It had been disabled ever since.

 "Nice genetics," the prick remarked, leaning over one of the items.
 "Public domain?"